On quantitative noise stability and influences for discrete and continuous models: A general framework

 2mm

-In this two above classes of examples, a key property is the decomposition of the Dirichlet form along ``directions'' commuting with the semigroup.
-Such commutation and decomposition property in more general setting can be expressed as follow: we have a decomposition of the operator $\mathcal{E}$ along ``directions'' $i$ for some operators $\Gamma_i$
+In each class of examples of the above subsections, a key property is the decomposition of the Dirichlet form along ``directions''.
+We will be interested into situations in which these directions commute in an appropriate sense with derivation.
+This may be expressed in the following abstract formulation, that immediately applies to the various examples of interest.
+Namely, assume that there is a decomposition of the Dirichlet form $\mathcal{E}$ along ``directions'' $i$ for some operators $\Gamma_i$ such that for any suitable $f$ on $\Omega$,